Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

                 // Cannot deserialize data into the expected certificate "status": "invalid_data"
             },
              {
-                // Given timestamp does not match previous timestamps "status": "inconsistent_previous_timestamp"
+                // Share recipients lists are incoherent
+                "status": "incoherent_date"
+            },
+            {
+                // There is already a deletion certificate for the same setup "status": "shamir_setup_already_deleted",
+                "fields": [
+                    {
+                        "name": "last_shamir_deletion_certificate_timestamp",
+                        "type": "DateTime"
                     }

+                ]
+            },
             {
-                // Nothing to delete
+                // Nothing to delete, ie no setup was found with the same (author_user_id, timestamp) "status": "shamir_setup_not_found"
-                "status": "shamir_setup_not_found"
             },
             {